dtcenter/MET/docs/Users_Guide/tc-diag.rst

   - The **nc_cyl_grid_flag** entry controls the writing of a NetCDF file containing the cylindrical coordinate range-azimuth data used to compute the diagnostics.
 These files are written with a `_cyl_grid_{domain}.nc` suffix, where `{domain}` is the domain name specified in the configuration file.
 One output file is written for each combination of model track and domain.
   - The **nc_diag_file** entry controls the writing of the computed diagnostics to a NetCDF file.
 These files are written with a `_diag.nc` suffix.
 One output file is written for each model track processed.
-  - The **cira_diag_flage** entry controls the writing of the computed diagnostics to a formatted ASCII output file.
+  - The **cira_diag_flag** entry controls the writing of the computed diagnostics to a formatted ASCII output file.
 These files are written with a `_diag.dat` suffix.
 One output file is written for each model track processed.

 .. code-block:: none